 (12/04/16) Road Closings and Traffic Advisories

 (08/19/16) HURRICANE PREPAREDNESS (MDOT)

-(02/15/16) If you’re looking for an item that appeared on this page previously but is no longer listed/shown, click on the Archives link at the top right corner of this webpage.
+(02/15/16) Looking for an item that appeared on this page previously but is no longer listed/shown?
+Click Here

 (10/30/16) Another periodic reminder that I’m always happy to meet with Home Owner Associations or neighborhood groups in Ward 5 to discuss your city-related concerns… I’m just an e-mail or phone call away.
 Not sure if you reside in Ward 5?
 See the map.